Kevin-dgc/LetterImageCombos/README.md

 # LetterImageCombos

-* run the program with the ./run and then type in any combos of letters A-Z, a-z, 0-9
+* run the program with the ./run and then type in any combos of letters A-Z, a-z, 0-9 (any other char's will be discarded untill supported)
-* and the program will create an image with all letters on top of themselfs
+* and the program will create an image with all letters on top of themeselfs

 # Note